)

 You have good credit

-When you apply for a mortgage, the lender reviews your credit score to determine if you’re a responsible borrower.
+When you apply for a mortgage, the lender will review your credit score to determine your eligibility for a loan.
 Not only does your credit score determine your mortgage eligibility, but it also affects your interest rate.

 A good credit score is any score higher than 670.[2]
 Borrowers with a good credit score typically have few to no negative marks on their credit history and a reasonably low debt-to-income ratio (DTI).
 Potential buyers with excellent credit (800 and above) are usually in the best position to purchase a home because they can qualify for the lowest interest rates.